FindawayWorld/CrossXHR/README.md

 _\* the swf path should be relative to your page or absolute with domain._

 ### Make request
-Making requests with `CrossXHR` is easy since it's API is the same as the standard Javascript XmlHttpRequest.
+Making requests with `CrossXHR` is easy since its API is the same as the standard Javascript XmlHttpRequest.

 To make a request first create a new instance of `CrossXHR` and assign it to a variable.